 Nasturtiums are often used to represent conquest and patriotism.
 This is likely because the shape of the flower looks a lot like a combat helmet.

-The word “nasturtium,” on the other hand, is a translation of the Latin words “nascus tortus” which means “convulsed nose.”
+The word “nasturtium,” on the other hand, is a translation of the Latin words “nascus tortus” which means “convulsed nose” or ” nose tweaker,” hence the common name.

 Why the funny terminology?
 The nasturtium flower is an edible plant, with the leaves and seeds found in many dishes worldwide.
-The nasturtium has a spicy flavor that may lead you to make a funny face!
+Nasturtium leaves may cause you to make a funny face!

 What Does the Nasturtium Flower Symbolize?